Constraints on nonlocality in networks from no-signaling and independence: NSI constraints

-Next we consider the symmetric case (i.e. $E_A=E_B=E_C \equiv E_1$ and $E_{AB}=E_{BC}=E_{AC} \equiv E_2$) and obtain non-trivial NSI constraints on the possible values of $E_1$ and $E_2$ (see Fig. 2).
+Next we consider the symmetric case (i.e.~$E_\mathrm{A}=E_\mathrm{B}=E_\mathrm{C} \equiv E_1$ and $E_\mathrm{AB}=E_\mathrm{BC}=E_\mathrm{AC} \equiv E_2$) and obtain non-trivial NSI constraints on the possible values of $E_1$ and $E_2$ (see Fig.~\ref{fig:E2vsE1}).
 In particular, correlations compatible with NSI must satisfy the following inequality \be (1+ 2 |E_1| + E_2)^2 \leq 2 (1+|E_1|)^3 \,. \ee

 Let us move now to the most general case, with arbitrary values for single- and two-party marginals.
-For a given set of values $E_{A}$, $E_{B}$, $E_{C}$, $E_{AB}$, $E_{BC}$ and $E_{AC}$, it is possible here to determine via a linear program whether this set is compatible with NSI or not (see Appendix A).
+For a given set of values $E_{A}$, $E_{B}$, $E_{C}$, $E_\mathrm{AB}$, $E_\mathrm{BC}$ and $E_\mathrm{AC}$, it is possible here to determine via a linear program whether this set is compatible with NSI or not (see Supplementary Note 1).
 More generally, obtaining a characterization of the NSI constraints in terms of explicit inequalities (as above) is challenging, due mainly to the number of parameters and nonlinear constraints.
-We nevertheless conjecture that the following inequality represents a NSI constraint \be (1+|E_A|+|E_B|+E_{AB})^2 + \underset{ABC}{\circlearrowleft}\ \leq 6(1+|E_A|)(1+|E_B|)(1+|E_C|) \,, \nonumber \ee where $ \underset{ABC}{\circlearrowleft}$ denotes cyclic permutation of the parties.
-Note that this inequality reduces to \eqref{nice} when $E_A=E_B=E_C=0$, as well as to \eqref{nice2} for the symmetric case.
-We checked numerically the validity of the above inequality, in particular by fixing different sets of values for the single-party marginals and then finding the constraints on two-party marginals (as shown above for $E_1=0$).
+We nevertheless \jd{obtain that} the following inequality represents an NSI constraint \jd{ \be \ee} \jd{A proof of this general inequality is given in Supplementary Note 4.} Note that this inequality reduces to \eqref{nice} when $E_\mathrm{A}=E_\mathrm{B}=E_\mathrm{C}=0$, as well as to \eqref{nice2} for the symmetric case.